-Braided hairstyles are witnessing a true renaissance moment; and one style that holds a fresh perspective in the midst of the braid craze is the rope braid.
-You are certainly familiar with old favorites like the French braid and the Dutch braid, but the “rope” is certainly the road less traveled.
-Weaving strands of hair with a twisting method as opposed to the more traditional crossover creates a braid that looks like a rope.
-Rope braided styles work well for all hair types, so check out the images below to find a match that is right for you!
+Braided hairstyles are witnessing a true renaissance moment, and one style that holds a fresh perspective in the midst of the braid craze is the rope braid.
+You are certainly familiar with old favorites like the French braid and the Dutch braid, but the “rope” is definitely the road less traveled.

-So, what is a rope braid and why it is so popular right now?
+So, what is a rope braid and why it is so popular?
 The rope braid is, in fact, a false braid, a plait made out of two twisted hair strands.
-It has become one of the most beloved hairstyles because it is so simple: you just have to divide your hair into parts and twist them (how to twist depends on the hairstyle chosen).
+It has become one of the most beloved hairstyles because it is super-simple.
+You just have to divide your hair into several parts and twist them (how to twist depends on the hairstyle chosen).

-Another reason for the rope braid’s popularity is that it looks interesting and fresh.
-A lot of us are tired of wearing the same 3-strand plaits but are afraid of trying complicated French and Dutch braids.
+Agree that this sounds interesting and fresh.
+A lot of us are tired of wearing regular 3-strand plaits but are afraid of trying complicated French and Dutch plaits.
 We need something quick, cute, and comfortable.
 Different rope braids are a perfect answer to all our needs.
 Plus, they are regularly sported by models on Paris and New York catwalks and by our favorite celebs.

 How to Do a Rope Braid: The Easiest DIY Possible